 Fee For Service or Flat Fee (One-time fee)

 Sometimes an investor has a do-it-yourself approach and wants to manage their own investments.
 Many banks offer self-directed accounts where an investor can buy and sell their own stocks, bonds and investment funds online.
 This is sometimes referred to as a discount broker.
 With this option the investor does their own research as the account does not come with any investment advice.
-These people don’t have an investment advisor servicing their account but may need to hire a financial planner from time to time.
+These investors don’t have an investment advisor servicing their account but may need to hire a financial planner from time to time.

 Cut through the confusion